This post was last updated on January 6, 2022.

-Connecting with your customers was once a single-avenue operation, addressing customer inquiries exclusively over the phone.
-Since the advent and popularization of online written forms of communication, the means of contact available to businesses has diversified significantly, necessitating a multi-channel approach to customer service and support.
-Although the phone conversation remains the most efficient and effective form of distance communication, many customers prefer the editability and convenience of live chat.
+Connecting with customers was once a single-avenue operation, where addressing their inquiries exclusively happened over the phone.
+But with the rise of online forms of communication, the means of contact available to businesses has exploded, necessitating a multi-channel approach to customer service and support.
+Although phone conversations remain the most efficient and effective form of distanced communication, customers increasingly prefer the flexibility and convenience of live chat.

 Choosing the ideal solution for your company can be tricky.
-You may be tempted to take one form over the other, however in the battle of live chat vs. phone, there are no clear winners, and a multi-channel strategy may be your best option for providing excellent and personalized support to your customers.
+You may even be tempted to use one form over the other.
+So, how do you choose?
+In the battle of live chat vs. phone, there really is not one clear winner.
+Using a multi-channel strategy—where you know the best times to deploy phone instead of chat, or vice versa, is your best option for providing excellent and personalized support to your customers.

 What is Live Chat?

-Live chat came onto the customer support scene in the early 2000’s, and more closely resembled a modern direct messaging platform.
-A customer would connect with a single agent on the other end in an informal chat room, and address their inquiries directly to said support agent.
+Live chat came onto the customer support scene in the early 2000’s.
+At that time, it more closely resembled a modern direct messaging platform.
+A customer would connect with a single agent on the other end in an informal chat room, and address their inquiries directly to said agent.

-In recent years, live chat has advanced significantly, incorporating features such as:
+In recent years, live chat has advanced significantly.
+Chat now incorporates features like:

 - Chat bot support, to provide initial assistance to customers and schedule meetings with agents.

-- Automated visitor engagement, which prompts new visitors to a site to engage with the support services before they open a chat.
+- Automated visitor engagement, which prompts new visitors to a site to engage with the support services before opening a chat.